vertica/vertica-prometheus-exporter/documentation/Best_practices.md

 ### PROMETHEUS STORAGE

 Prometheus by default retains 15 days of metric data.
 See the Prometheus documentation for location of the database, how to adjust the retention values for size and/or time, and best practices.
-This is just to note to raise awareness that the more metrics you have the Vertica exporter capture the larger the Prometheus database will become.
+This is just to note to raise awareness that the more metrics you have the vertica prometheus exporter capture the larger the Prometheus database will become.
 It should be monitored and space issues resolved.

 ### EXPORTER STORAGE

 To exporter has a relatively small footprint, but it does produce a logfile that can grow over time.
-In the vertica_exporter.yml file we’ve provided two knobs to manage how large the log file will get.
+In the vertica_prometheus_exporter.yml file we’ve provided two knobs to manage how large the log file will get.
 There are knobs to define number of days retained and max file size.
 ```yml
 Log:
   retention_day:  15